 2.3 Is it possible for companies to issue press releases about unauthorised medicines and/or off-label information?
 If so, what limitations apply?
-If differences apply depending on the target audience (e.g. specialised medical or scientific media vs. main stream public media) please specify.
+If differences apply depending on the target audience (e.g. specialised medical or scientific media vs. mainstream public media), please specify.

 According to the HLR, any advertising of medicinal products to the public should be approved by COFEPRIS.
 The product must have a marketing authorisation.
 The Code of Ethics & Transparency requires members to promote responsible prescription and discourage self-medication.
-It should be analysed, therefore, on a case-by-case basis, whether a press release is or is not an advertising of medicinal products to materials in journals or magazines, it must be expressly stated that the material is not presented as an independent editorial matter and the sponsorship of the company must be clearly displayed.
+It should be analysed, therefore, on a case-by-case basis, whether a press release is or is not an advertising activity.

-The Code of GPP states that, when a company, directly or indirectly, finances, sponsors or organises the publication of promotional
+The Code of GPP states that when a company, directly or indirectly, finances, sponsors or organises the publication of promotional materials in journals or magazines, it must be expressly stated that the material is not presented as an independent editorial matter and the sponsorship of the company must be clearly displayed.